 - What changes in power politics require a transition from traditional urban drainage concepts to near-natural solutions?

-In the Nicaraguan city of León as a case study, representative study areas (1st city area, 2nd urban water body and 3rd river basin) will be used to develop, test and study the effects of natural urban drainage and wastewater treatment infrastructures.
-Relevant cooperation and practical partners from science, administration and society are involved.
-The investigations will be carried out at representative locations, depending on the location, which should enable transferability to other areas or water bodies.
-While nature-based solutions for wastewater and rainwater collection, discharge into and treatment of water bodies are being tested in urban areas and in urban water bodies, the impact of these measures on the provision of ecosystem services and the absorption capacity of near-natural water ecosystems is to be investigated in the further river basin.
-The extended benefits of nature-based infrastructures are investigated by examining the effects of the urban area on the river basin.
+The Pochote River located in León (Nicaragua), and the Quebrada Seca- Río Burío River located in Heredia (Costa Rica) are used as case studies in order to develop, test and study the effects of ecological urban drainage and wastewater treatment infrastructures.
+Cooperation for the research is coming from relevant partners from science, administration and society within the study areas.
+Investigations are being carried out at representative locations, which should provide transferable knowledge to other areas and water bodies.
+While nature-based solutions for wastewater and rainwater collection and treatment of water bodies are being tested in urban areas and in urban water bodies, the impact of these measures on the provision of ecosystem services and the absorption capacity of near-natural water ecosystems is to be investigated in the larger river basin.
+This allows the research group to assess the extended benefits of nature-based infrastructures by examining the effects of the urban area on the river basin.
 Technological solutions are to be supplemented by socio-ecological and environmental-economic benefit analyses for the environment and society.

 Objectives and expected results

-The overall project objective is to develop the basis for a sustainable social transformation process by developing and testing nature-based urban drainage and wastewater treatment infrastructures.
-In particular, the integration of special implementation and application knowledge in the implementation of technological, ecological and socio-economic measures is intended to initiate a process of co-designing society.
-In addition, the expected results can be used for public tasks of urban drainage, wastewater treatment, water protection and disaster control, in particular by the city administration, water supply and sanitation companies and the Ministry of the Environment for the city of León, the river basin as well as for other regions and public institutions.
+The overall project objective is to develop the basis for a sustainable social-ecological transformation process by developing and testing nature-based urban drainage and wastewater treatment infrastructures.
+In particular, the integration of application knowledge across technological, ecological, and socio-economic measures is intended to initiate a process of co-designing such a transformation with the society.
+The expected results can be used for the improvement of public services such as urban drainage, wastewater treatment, water protection, and disaster control.
+The knowledge generated by this project should also prove useful to and for city administrators, water supply and sanitation companies, government officials for environment and health offices, the management of the river basis, as well as for other regions and public institutions.